SonarSource/SonarJS/eslint-bridge/profiling/README.md

 ## Chrome dev tools

-Chrome profiling allows you to see what functions took CPU time as:
+The Chrome dev tools allow you to see what functions took how much CPU time as:
 - a top-down tree
 - a bottom-up tree
 - a (flame) graph